 79% of all Australian’s had been sexually harassed at some point in their lives.

-Section 28A (1) of the Sex Discrimination Act (Commonwealth) 1984 (SDA) defines sexual harassment as:
+Section 28A (1) of the Sex Discrimination Act (CTH) 1984 (SDA) defines sexual harassment behaviour as:

-- A person who makes an unwelcome sexual advance, or an unwelcome request of sexual favours, to the person harassed; or
+(a) a person who makes an unwelcome sexual advance, or an unwelcome request for sexual favours, to the person harassed; or

-- Engages in other unwelcome conduct of a sexual nature in relation to the person harassed
+(b) engages in other unwelcome conduct of a sexual nature in relation to the person harassed;

 In circumstances in which a reasonable person would have anticipated the possibility that the person harassed would be offended, humiliated or intimidated.

-Section 106 of the SDA imposes vicarious liability on employers of sexual harassment by one employee towards another.
-Vicarious liability means that the employer can be found liable for the actions of an employee if the employer fails to take all reasonable steps to prevent the employee from doing the sexual harassment.
+Section 106 of the SDA imposes vicarious liability on employers for sexual harassment by one employee towards another.
+The employer is liable if they fail to take all reasonable steps to prevent the employee form doing the sexual harassment.

 How to report sexual harassment in the workplace